tschuelia/PyPythia/README.md

 options:
   -h, --help            show this help message and exit --msa MSA             Multiple Sequence Alignment to predict the difficulty for.
 Must be in either phylip or fasta format.
   --model MODEL         Model to use for the prediction.
-This can be either a model string (e.g. GTR+G) or a path to a partition file.If not set the data type is automatically inferred, and the model is set to GTR+G for DNA MSAs and
+This can be either a model string (e.g. GTR+G) or a path to a partition file.
-                        to LG+G for Protein MSAs.
+                        If not set the data type is automatically inferred, and the model is set to GTR+G for DNA MSAs, to LG+G for Protein MSAs, and MULTI{num_states}_GTR for morphological data.
   --raxmlng RAXMLNG     Path to the binary of RAxML-NG.
 For install instructions see https://github.com/amkozlov/raxml-ng.
   --predictor PREDICTOR
                          Filepath of the predictor to use.
 If not set, assume it is 'predictor.pckl' in the project directory.